With Diana Bloomfield

 No prior experience with this type of printing is necessary, so join us for two days of fun and experimentation with this interpretive, intuitive, and infinitely creative photographic printing process.
 Once you experience the joy of gum printing, you will never be the same!

-The making of digital negatives will be discussed, but for the workshop itself, please send at least two color image and at least one black and white (files (300 dpi at 10” on the long side), Diana will choose one color and one black and white image, at least one week prior to the workshop.
+The making of digital negatives will be discussed, but for the workshop itself, please send at least two color images (files (300 dpi at 10” on the long side), and Diana will choose one image.
+Send the images at least one week prior to the workshop.
 An email with details will be provided once you are registered.

 A photographer for over 35 years, Diana’s work has been widely exhibited and published.
 Specializing in 19th century printing techniques, her images have been included in a number of books, including Pinhole Photography: Rediscovering a Historic Technique (2004), by Eric Renner; Robert Hirsch’s Exploring Color Photography Fifth (& Sixth) Edition: From Film to Pixels (2011; 2015); in Jill Enfield’s Guide to Photographic Alternative Processes: Popular Historical and Contemporary Techniques; and in Christopher James’ The Book of Alternative Photographic Processes (2015).
 She is a featured artist in Christina Z. Anderson’s Gum Printing: A Step-by-Step Manual, Highlighting Artists and their Creative Practice (2017), and also in Clay Harmon’s recently released Polymer Photogravure: A Step-by-Step Manual, Highlighting Artists & their Creative Practice (2019).

 A native North Carolinian, Diana lives and works in Raleigh, North Carolina, where she received her MA in English Literature and Creative Writing from North Carolina State University.
-She teaches workshops throughout the country, including at the amazing Art Intersection, and in her beautiful backyard studio.
+She teaches workshops throughout the country, and in her beautiful backyard studio.

-Diana is represented by the Ryan Gallery at Art Intersection in Gilbert, Arizona, and by Panopticon Gallery, located in Boston, Massachusetts.
+Diana is represented by the Ryan Gallery at Art Intersection in Gilbert, Arizona, and by Photo-Eye Gallery (Photographer’s Showcase), Santa Fe, New Mexico.